 Families and homeownership

 In collaboration with Philipp Lersch, I examine the individual homeownership configurations within couples in Britain.
 Our results indicate that in a small but non-trivial share (ca. ten percent) of couple households only one partner owns the home.
 This contrasts with long-term held assumptions that both partners own the home.
 We also find that half of these situations are due to one partner already owning the home before the formation of the couple household.
 Additionally, transitions into sole homeownership are more likely after divorce, with more economic resources, with step children living in the home, for cohabitants and with shorter union durations.
 See a press release of the study here.

 Trade union membership in Spain

-In collaboration with Pere Jodar, Ramon de Alós, Pere Beneyto and the main union confederation in Spain (Comisiones Obreras), I investigate key dimensions of membership trajectories (i.e. entries, exits, and duration) using detailed union membership registers.
+In collaboration with Pere Jodar, Ramon de Alós, Pere Beneyto and the main union confederation in Spain (Comisiones Obreras), I investigate key dimensions of membership dynamics and individual trajectories (i.e. entries, exits, and duration) using detailed union membership registers.
 Key results indicate that membership levels remain stable despite recent decrease, but average membership duration is falling and the composition of the membership is changing towards less stable workforce.